bbaigalmaa/3D-reconstruction-from-a-vehicle-mounted-camera/README.md

     <li>camera - specifiying which camera images are renaming with "DEV0" or "DEV1" or "DEV2" or "DEV3"</li>
 </ul>
 For example, in the 20231006 dataset we can run the following from opened command prompt in the folder, ELTECarDatasetRename.
 This inculdes general template and sample. <br>
-TEMPLATE  -  "python rename_ELTECar.py start last path_read path_write camera" <br>
+TEMPLATE  -  python rename_ELTECar.py start last path_read path_write camera <br>
-SAMPLE    -  "python rename_ELTECar.py 1 6145 PATH/FourthTestingDataForSecondRoute/20231006/20231006_ELTEkorV2_pictures/DEV0/ PATH/DEV0_renamed DEV0" <br>
+SAMPLE    -  python rename_ELTECar.py 1 6145 PATH/FourthTestingDataForSecondRoute/20231006/20231006_ELTEkorV2_pictures/DEV0/ PATH/DEV0_renamed DEV0 <br>

-**Execute Visual Odometry**
+<h3>Execute Visual Odometry </h3>
 Run main.py with following parameters:
 <ul>
     <li>dataset_type - "kitti" or "elte"</li>